 - Auditors over 65 years of age

 - Cumberland Presbyterian International students seeking a degree to qualify for ordination

-- MTS alumni
+- MTS alumni auditors

 - Seminary personnel

-- Spouses of seminary personnel

 Veteran's Benefits

 Memphis Theological Seminary is approved for persons wishing to study under the provisions for educational benefits for veterans of the U.S. military services.
 Information regarding benefits available should be obtained directly from the nearest office of the Department of Veteran's Affairs.
 Inquiries regarding assistance by the seminary in processing applications should be addressed to: Registrar, Memphis Theological Seminary, 168 East Parkway South, Memphis, TN 38104-4395.